leonardsaers/3d-printable-telescope/the-eyepiece.md

 A convex lens with a maximum diameter of 28 mm can be used.
 Try to find a lens with a focal length of about 20 mm.

+There is also a setup for using a concave lens.

 ## Download stl files

 Use the freecad drawing to customize your eyepiece or download stl files from thingiverse: [https://www.thingiverse.com/thing:5889682](The poor mans eyepiece)